 Shared Services Centers

-Colombia continues to position itself as one of the most important destinations in the Region for the establishment of shared services centers for foreign companies.
-The country provides specialized solutions in human resources, finance, procurement, logistics, technology, back office services, digital transformation, among others, ensuring the highest levels of efficiency and strategic support that companies demand.
+Colombia’s Shared Services Center (SSC) industry provides specialized solutions in human resources, finance, procurement, logistics, technology, back office services, digital transformation, among others, ensuring the highest levels of efficiency and strategic support that companies demand.

-Why invest in the shared service sector?
+Why invest in the shared services sector?

 What makes this sector in Colombia so attractive?

-- It is within Gartner’s 30 leading locations for Offshore Services.
+- It is within Gartner’s 30 leading locations for Offshore Services

 - In addition, Colombia is recognized for having a natural service culture.

 What are the characteristics of the shared services center industry in Colombia?

 - The industries for which the most services are provided from Colombia are production, mass consumption, and distribution (20%), construction (12%), and technology (10%).

 - The city with the largest number of SSCs is Bogotá (62%), followed by Medellín (28%), and Cali (7%).